 - Being kicked out of a souvenir shop in Italy and kicked out of China

 Kellie holds a BA from Western Kentucky University and a Master of Public Health from the University of Alabama at Birmingham, but her worn passport has provided her most valuable education.
 Kellie shares her tips for planning and surviving global family (mis)adventures at 4WornPassports.com.
-Her articles have been featured on news and travel websites, and she has been a speaker and podcast guest.

 To learn more about their travel philosophy and why they made family travel a priority, be sure to visit the About Us page.